jonassorgenfrei/AssetBrowser/README.md

 Currently in development
 only hdri assignment to selected environment light nodes (houdini)/read nodes (nuke) works.

-The tools is written in Python 3 !
+The assetbrowser is written in Python 3 and does work with Python2 anymore!

 ## Install
 To install this tool set clone this repo into a local folder. (e.g. D:/Documents/).